patelvandan11/patelvandan11/README.md

 ## About Me

-I'm a passionate researcher in the field of Machine Learning and Deep Learning, currently focusing on applying advanced algorithms to real-world problems.
+I'm a passionate about  Machine Learning and Deep Learning, currently focusing on applying advanced algorithms to real-world problems.
 I love exploring new technologies and contributing to projects that push the boundaries of what's possible with data.

 ## Current Projects